ubiquitycluster/ubiquity/docs/README.md

 There is a special folder called `disabled` that effectively is a mirror of the main folders in Ubiquity, and you simply move a component in to that directory to disable components.

-Ubiquity is open-source, extendable and comes with a [professional support](about/support.md) provided by Logicalis.
+Ubiquity is open-source, extendable and comes with [community support](about/support.md) provided by The Ubiquity Authors and the broader community.

 To get a quick feeling as to what Ubiquity is, take a look at some [screenshots](about/screenshots.md).